-BIOSAFETY APPENDIX E AVOIDING THE PRODUCTION OF BIOLOGICAL AEROSOLS SOP
+IBC Appendix E AVOIDING THE PRODUCTION OF BIOLOGICAL AEROSOLS SOP

-- Check the condition of the mixing equipment routinely for wear or deterioration. - Decontaminate all surfaces of mixing devices before and after use. - If manual tissue grinders are used, surround the tube with absorbent material. - Do not use household blenders/homogenizers in the lab.
+- Open all mixing vessels inside a biosafety cabinet. - Check the condition of the mixing equipment routinely for wear or deterioration. - Decontaminate all surfaces of mixing devices before and after use. - If manual tissue grinders are used, surround the tube with absorbent material. - Do not use household blenders/homogenizers in the lab.